 Released annually, the NDIS Price Guide is basically the NDIS rule book.
 It provides an overview of how participants can use their funding and how service providers can charge for their services.

-But given it’s more than 50 pages long and uses some rather complex language, the Price Guide can seem a rather daunting document to the uninitiated – so in this guide, we explore how you can navigate the Price Guide with confidence.
+But given it’s more than 50 pages long and uses some rather complex language, the Price Guide can seem a rather daunting document to the uninitiated – so in this article, we explore how you can navigate the Price Guide with confidence.

-Plan Partners’ NDIS Price Guide Navigator
+Plan Partners NDIS Price Guide Navigator

 To make navigating the NDIS Price Guide easier, we created this handy tool.
 Browse support categories or search for a particular product, service or NDIS code.
+Browse the Navigator

 What is the Price Guide?